Taman Equine MRT station

-The Taman Equine MRT station (Working name: Equine Park) is a mass rapid transit (MRT) station that serves the suburbs of Taman Equine and Taman Pinggiran Putra in Selangor, Malaysia.
-It is one of the stations built as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the Putrajaya Line.
+The Taman Equine MRT station is a mass rapid transit (MRT) station serving the suburbs of Taman Equine and Taman Pinggiran Putra in Seri Kembangan, Selangor, Malaysia.
+It is one of the stations built as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the MRT Putrajaya Line.

 Location

-The station is located on Jalan Seri Kembangan near Pasar Borong Selangor and AEON Mall Equine Park, both accessible with walking distance from the station.
+The station is located on Jalan Seri Kembangan near Pasar Borong Selangor and AEON Mall Equine Park, both accessible within walking distance from the station.